 Unfortunately, Steam won’t always come on when you want it to.
 This might be due to poor connection, and it can be caused due to laptops in sleep/pause mode.

 Select the “Starting Offline Mode,” and Steam will open with limited available features.
 There will be significantly fewer features available.
 Like the store page won’t work, downloads will not be available.
 Keeping these problems aside, you can play games already installed.

 Steam Play is a feature within the Steam application, and it gives access to its users to run compatibility layers in the Linux version.

 We hope that this article has been a help to you in fixing the Steam won’t go online error.
-Now you can enjoy Steam, play your favorite video games along with friends and family!
+Now you can enjoy Steam and play your favorite video games with friends and family!